-As we wait, somewhat impatiently, for Quentin Tarantino's next feature, the Charles Manson-centered "Once Upon a Time in Hollywood" (out Summer 2019, timed to the 50th anniversary of the Tate-LaBianca murders), we thought it might be fun to look back at his smaller contributions to filmmaking.
+As Quentin Tarantino's new feature, the Charles Manson-adjacent "Once Upon a Time in Hollywood" continues to capture our imagination (how many times have you seen it?), we thought it might be fun to look back at his smaller contributions to filmmaking.
 So small, in fact, that you might not even be aware of them.

 'It's Pat: The Movie' (1994)